onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 Property: availability\_zone
 ++++++++++++++++++++++++++++

-R-98450 The VNF’s Heat Orchestration Template’s Resource ‘OS::Nova::Server’ property ‘availability_zone’ parameter name **MUST** follow the naming convention ‘availability\_zone\_{index}’ where the ‘{index}’ **MUST** start at zero and increment by one.
+R-98450 The VNF's Heat Orchestration Template's Resource 'OS::Nova::Server' property 'availability\_zone' parameter name **MUST** follow the naming convention 'availability\_zone\_{index}' where the '{index}' **MUST** start at zero and increment by one.

-R-23311 The VNF’s Heat Orchestration Template’s Resource ‘OS::Nova::Server’ property ‘availability_zone’ parameter **MUST** be declared as type: ‘string’.
+R-23311 The VNF's Heat Orchestration Template's Resource 'OS::Nova::Server' property 'availability\_zone' parameter **MUST** be declared as type: 'string'.

-The parameter must not be declared as type ‘comma_delimited_list’, ONAP does not support it.
+The parameter must not be declared as type 'comma\_delimited\_list', ONAP does not support it.

-R-59568  The VNF’s Heat Orchestration Template’s Resource ‘OS::Nova::Server’ property ‘availability_zone’ parameter **MUST NOT** be enumerated in the Heat Orchestration Template’s Environment File.
+R-59568  The VNF's Heat Orchestration Template's Resource 'OS::Nova::Server' property 'availability_zone' parameter **MUST NOT** be enumerated in the Heat Orchestration Template's Environment File.

 Example Parameter Definition